Marcelosmbrrr/frontend-frameworks/README.md

 # About
-Exploring React, Vue and Angular essential.
+Exploring Javascript, Typescript and its frameworks, like React, Vue and, in the future, maybe others.